SamikshaSonawane/Indian-Electric-Vehicles-Market-Analysis/README.md

 - **4-Wheelers: Revenue growth is 367.8% from 2022 to 2024, and 83.1% from 2023 to 2024.**
 - Market Share: OLA Electrics leads with 24%, followed by TVS at 13.19%, and ATHER at 10%.
 Hero, Ampere, and Okinawa each hold around 8%.
 Other brands like Bajaj collectively hold 7%, while Tata Motors has 4%, and BYD and Mahindra & Mahindra each have 1%.
+- As of 2024, there are a total of 12,000 operational charging stations in India.
+  - Maharashtra leads by a significant margin with 3,079, Delhi is the second highest with 1,886 and Karnataka ranks third with 1,041 operational charging stations.
+  - Arunachal Pradesh has the fewest with 9 charging stations, followed by Nagaland (6), Andaman & Nicobar Island (3), Sikkim (2), 'DNH and DD' and 'Lakshadweep' with each 1.

+## Recommendations